 - Give the name of a managed care organization workers can contact for medical services

-What to Do if Told Your Workers’ Comp Claim Isn’t Valid
+What to Do If Told Your Workers’ Compensation Claim Isn’t Valid

 If you’re told that workers’ compensation isn’t available or that your claim isn’t valid, you should contact a workers’ compensation lawyer immediately.

-Sometimes, employers who should have workers’ comp insurance never actually get it.
+Sometimes, employers who should have workers’ compensation insurance never actually get it.
 Although this is very unwise and serious, it happens more commonly than people think.
 Other times, an insurance company might try to deny a claim even when the evidence is valid.
-Either way, a workers’ comp lawyer can look at the facts and determine your options.
+Either way, a workers’ compensation lawyer can look at the facts and determine your options.